 - Personal Drinking Questionnaire

 Alcohol dependence questionnaires are often free or inexpensive.
 They are offered online, through physicians, through community health centers, and through private rehabilitation clinics.
 Respondents discuss their results with a trained professional to determine the scope and consequences of any possible addiction.
-If you would like information on these assessments, you can phone our helpline at 1-800-928-9139.

 Diagnosing a Problem with Alcohol